 Doesn’t financial aid cover the cost of food at Reed?

 Students may experience food insecurity due to a variety of financial circumstances and situations, whether or not they qualify for financial aid.
 Some students may be responsible for sending money home to care for family members and relatives.
 Students may also have complicated family dynamics that lead to family members withholding financial support.
-Additional factors may include unexpected expenses, such as a crown for a tooth, or major medical costs.
+Additional factors may include unexpected expenses, such as a dental work or major medical costs.
 Some students on financial aid may save some of their aid for a time when financial aid is not available, such as summer breaks, which may reduce their access to food during the semester.

 Why would a faculty or staff member ever be food insecure?
 Doesn’t Reed pay enough?

 Not all faculty and staff have a financial safety net, even if their income provides a living wage to cover basic needs.
 In the same way that students can experience financial insecurity and unexpected expenses, staff and faculty can also have complicating factors that lead to short-term or ongoing food insecurity.
 Potential extenuating circumstances could include the unexpected loss of income of another household member, major medical expenses, housing costs, or other unexpected expenses.
 Relationship abuse or other domestic issues could mean that a staff or faculty member is between houses and not able to reliably access healthy balanced meals.

 What programs does Reed have in place to address food insecurity at Reed?